Nir Oz attack: Aftermath

+On 4 February 2026, Israel conducted several airstrikes in Gaza, killing at least 20 people.
+The IDF said that a strike in al-Mawasi targeted Bilal Abu Assi, who was described as a commander in Hamas's Nukhba forces who led the Nir Oz attack and participated in holding hostages.
+It later confirmed his death.

+Depiction in media

 Weeks after the attack, filmmaker Dani Rosenberg filmed a docudrama, Of Dogs And Men, at the kibbutz.
 Several kibbutz members participated in the film, recounting their experiences and horrors to the camera.